mroberge/hydrofunctions/README.rst

              Start: 2019-05-25 01:05:00+00:00
              End:   2019-07-19 19:05:00+00:00

-This tells us the name of our site, and gives a list of the parameters that we have.
-For each parameter it lists how frequently the data were collected, and it show the common name of the parameter and its units.
+This tells us the name of our site and gives a list of the parameters that we have.
+For each parameter it lists how frequently the data were collected, and it shows the common name of the parameter and its units.

 Create a dataframe using only our discharge data, and list the first five items: